lsegal/yard/docs/Templates.md

 {YARD::Templates::Template#init #init} method to set the {YARD::Templates::Template#sections #sections} used by the template.
-If a setup.rb is not defined in the template itself, there should be a template that is inherited (via parent directory or explcitly) that sets the sections on a newly created template.
+If a setup.rb is not defined in the template itself, there should be a template that is inherited (via parent directory or explicitly) that sets the sections on a newly created template.

 A standard setup.rb file looks like: